A 35MHz AND 40MHz TRANSMITTER CIRCUIT

 The commercial possibilities of a Surface Mount version of this unit,

-modelling standards.
-It is estimated that 10s of thousands of eligible model
+standards.
+It is estimated that 10s of thousands of eligible model radio

 The unit simply plugs in-line from the receiver to the servos.
 Under heavy radio interference or loss of signal, it will automatically drive the servos to a position, pre-set by the pilot!
 This is magic for the average flyer and a must for quarter scale.
 Initial bench testing has also revealed other technical benefits of the AntiFerence program that Alan has developed for use in his microcomputer device.
 I am convinced that this is not the last we are going to hear of this exciting development!
 Me?…well I’m off to fly with the snaffled unit installed and just itching to switch the transmitter off at 500 feet!